Digital Transformation can Facilitate Governance

 Digital Transformation Recap

-In this article, we want to focus on Governance.
-One of the cornerstone of that keeps companies running and accountable are the Standard Operating Procedures (SOP).
+One of the cornerstone that keeps companies running and accountable are the Standard Operating Procedures (SOP).
 SOP (s) are good.
 They are there so organizations can move forward with each audit process.
 It ensures continued confidence of customers and investors.
 SOP often comes in the form of process flow charts, checklist and milestones guarded by relevant approving higher up authorites.
+These SOP(s) are the building blocks of Corporate Governance in a company.

 A common example of asset purchase in organizations